 Her passion for art began early in life.
 Daune, one of the younger of five children, although born in Connecticut, being a daughter to a career military family, was subjected to seven household moves around the country during her first ten years of life.
 Having loved ones move through her life too quickly with these household relocations, brought an appreciation to value small details, to embrace idiosyncrasies, to be certain this one life did not go unnoticed or forgotten and she learned to capture this in her artwork.
 Influenced by a father’s expectations and a mother’s acceptance, she understood early on, home is not a place it is a feeling, a connection to family, friends, pets.
 The foundation of her work is inspired by her sensitive nature, emotional connections, traditional values and spiritual beliefs.

 Daune's first professional commissioned portrait was at the age of fourteen.
-As an emerging artist, her portraits were created in monochrome, however she soon discovered a natural affinity for color and a love for watercolor and she quickly developed her own unique and identifiable style.
-With no formal training, her art is marked by exceptional talent.
-She implements style and sentiment through her compositional simplicity and strength of purpose.
-Her hallmark is precise detail, delicate portrayal and subtlety of expression.
+As an emerging artist, her portraits were created in monochrome, however she soon discovered a natural affinity for color and a love for watercolor.
+With no formal training, her hallmark is one of precise detail and delicate portrayal, implementing style and sentiment through her compositional simplicity and strength of purpose.

 As an amateur photographer, she finds enrichment in the use of photographs as reference for her artwork.
 This became more and more convenient for commissioned portrait work, as there is no travel time and no sitting fee or session.
 For nearly twenty years, she has created original and custom portraits on commission.